-Is there an easier way to launch CFW?
+Is there an easier way to enter RCM?

 Many Android-phones are able to send the exploit to the Switch, making them a perfect portable way to launch CFW.
 Different designs for portable dongles exist, ranging from Raspberry Pi Zero and Arduino projects to internal dongles, that work completely autonomous.
 The latter should only be done by advanced users, as it requires soldering onto the Switch mainboard itself.

 Downgrading on the Switch is possible, but it requires using AutoRCM and a custom bootloader payload to bypass the Switch's several hardware anti-downgrade mechanisms.
 This will not work on an unpatched system, and is practically useless for most users.
 On every boot the Switch firmware checks how many e-fuses have been burned and how many e-fuses the Switch expects to be burned.
-Major updates to the Switch, or updates in which a large vulnerability has been patched, irreversibly burn one of the Switch's 32 "e-fuses".
+Major updates to the Switch, or updates in which a large vulnerability has been patched, irreversibly burn one of the Switch's 64 "e-fuses".
 If the Switch ever detects that more e-fuses have been burned than expected (meaning a downgrade happened), it will refuse to boot.
 Replacing e-fuses is not an option.
 You can find more information about fuses here Atmosphere 1.1.1 works fine with the new 13.0.0 firmware update on unpatched units.
 The situation for patched and new units is this:

 The Switch comes with a lot of telemetry, and has been called a "telemetry monster" by several prominent developers.
 As long as the Switch is connected to the internet, Nintendo gets a report about a lot of different actions and states and has the option to log or act on them.
 Even if the Switch is offline and connects to the internet at a later point, Nintendo still recieves information about what happened while the Switch was disconnected.

 To disable some of this telemetry, it is advised to disable the sending of error reports in the System Settings of the Switch.
-Additionally if you live in the EU you can set the "do not share" option on Nintendos Accounts Settings Page to prevent your Switch from sending a lot of telemetry, although the effectiveness of this is questionable.
+Additionally if you live in the EU you can set the "do not share" option on Nintendo's website to prevent your Switch from sending a lot of telemetry, although the effectiveness of this is questionable.